Living in Kazakhstan

 We asked people if there is a lot of crime.
 They answered:

 "Kazakhstan has a relatively low crime rate compared to other countries.
 However, there have been reports of organized crime, drug trafficking, and human trafficking in the country.
-Additionally, there have been reports of corruption and bribery in the government and business sectors," remarked one expat living in Kazakhstan.
+Additionally, there have been reports of corruption and bribery in the government and business sectors," wrote a member in Kazakhstan.

 Is there a lot of diversity?
 Are people in Kazakhstan accepting of differences?